petaverse-cloud/pv-docs-site/docs/petority/notifications.md

 ---
 sidebar_position: 5
-title: Alerts
+title: Notifications
 ---

-**Petority offers a range of notifications and notification types that allow you to stay informed about your pet's status and device conditions.**
+Petority offers a range of notifications and notification types that allow you to stay informed about your **pet's status** and **device conditions**.

 ![Alert](/img/logo.svg)